preda/gpuowl/README.md

 The PRP test is very similar computationally to LL: PRP iterates f(x) = x^2 modulo M(p) starting from 3.
 If after p iterations the result is 9 modulo M(p), then M(p) is probably prime, otherwise M(p) is certainly not prime.
 The cost of PRP is exactly the same as LL.

+## Looking for GpuOwl?

+PRPLL is the new in-development version of GpuOwl.
+Until its development is completed, new users are advised to use the original version of GpuOwl, which can be found [on the `gpuowl` branch](https://github.com/preda/gpuowl/tree/gpuowl) of this repository.